This is a story about a series of traumatic experiences that could lead to PTSD and eventually which could lead to OTD.

 It is not an easy story to tell, but I will try to explain it in the best possible way.
 It is not a detailed story of abuse of any kind, and not to put blame on any community in particular, but more to create awareness.
 I will try to go a bit deeper into the trauma.
 But also about PTSD, what it does to someone, and why sometimes leaving the community is better than staying.
 When everything you try, fails, and leaving is the only option, it is never because they want to leave everything they know and love behind.This couldn't be further from the truth.

-Trauma, PTSD I didn't know a whole lot about it, to tell you the truth, and now that I do, it still surprises me at times.
+Trauma, PTSD, I didn't know a whole lot about it, to tell you the truth, and now that I do, it still surprises me at times.
 Any child who experiences abuse suffers from mental health issues when it is left untreated.
 Many who leave a community don't do this out of curiosity.
 There are many forms of abuse, and the one I am referring to often has an impact later in life, when they get married and start a life of their own.
 When you leave a trauma untreated without therapy or medication, it could lead to PTSD.
 To make matters worse, when there is nobody who understands or willing to help.
-Maybe people simply don't know what to do.
-It could be that they think that unruly boy, the wayward son of who ask all these unwanted questions and could complicate family relationship even further.
+Maybe people simply don't know what to do and it could be that they thought he was a unruly boy, the wayward son, who ask all these unwanted questions and could complicate family relationship even further.

-We have wonderful and caring communities, and I am sure that every Rebbe wants the very best for their community.
-We don't want organisations like Footsteps, who are there supposely to help, but getting into a community to take already traumatized people away, when we know for a fact that when they leave in a vulnerable state, they also leave Yiddishkeit.
+We have wonderful and caring communities, and I am sure that every Rebbe wants the very best for his community.
+We don't want organisations like Footsteps whom are there supposedly to help, but getting into a community to take traumatized people away, when we know for a fact that when they leave in a vulnerable state, they also leave Yiddishkeit.
 This makes it so much more complicated, and there is always a high price to pay.
 There are other options, and in our communities we do take care of each other.
 The care we give is very good, and my wish is that we do the same with OTD, which are often people with trauma who suffer a great deal.
 To give help they despartely need!
 Only then is there a chance they won't leave.
 It is worth a try!

-when someone goes through a difficult time for more than ten years, with the lost two years being living hell.
+When someone went through a difficult time for more than ten years, with the lost two years a living hell.
 In times of stress, and for no apparent reason as it seems to us, anxiety, severe pain, and not being able to cope in busy areas are common.
 The brain of someone with PTSD works different due to damage of untreated trauma.
-Stress is a major factor that triggers often anger,and It is for a reason.
-It is the survival of the brain.
+Stress is a major factor that triggers often anger,and this is for a reason as it is the survival of the brain.
 With the right kind of therapy, they are slowly learning to deal with their trauma.
 They get the proper tools to handle stressful situations better.
-Often, this takes years. with a lot of falling and getting up again, and when finally climbing that mountain, which leads them to a better and more stable life.
+Often this takes years and with a lot of falling and getting up again, when finally climbing that mountain which leads to a better and more stable life.
 Needless to say the bumps in the road will always be there

 In all those ten years he never lost his trust in HaShem, never lost his love for the Torah.
 A lifeline which saved him.